 Throughout his career, Glass has composed more than 25 operas.
 Out of all his operas, the three ‘portraits’ are some of the best known.
 The first in the series, Einstein on the Beach, premiered in 1976, pushing minimalism into the mainstream.
-The opera (as with the others in the trilogy) focuses on a major historical figure, in this case, the famous scientist.
+This Philip Glass (as with the others in the trilogy) focuses on a major historical figure, in this case, the famous scientist.
 The piece has neither dialogue nor a narrative, and Einstein himself is played by a violinist.

 Four years later, Satyagraha, an opera on a much larger scale, was premiered.
 This time Gandhi is the focus of the work, specifically his early years in South Africa and his approach to non-violent protest.
 The non-conventional libretto is loosely based on texts from the Bhagavad-Gita, a scripture in the ancient Hindu language, Sanskrit.
 Satyagraha was Glass’s first major work to use a traditional orchestral line-up and cast of soloists.